Migrating from the Deprecated Google Chronicle Forwarder

 Ensure alignment with existing Forwarder values to maintain UDM parsing.

-Start with Bindplane SecOps batching defaults and adjust based on observed throughput.
+Start with Bindplane SecOps batching defaults.
+Then tune batch count, queue size, and number of consumers based on observed throughput and recovery needs.

 Chronicle uses